subhasish-agemc-3030/Traffic-Sign-Recognition-Using-CNN/README.md

 &bull; Evaluates the trained model on unseen test data <br>
 &bull; Displays predicted and actual traffic sign labels <br>

+**Problem Statement**
+ This project is to develop a deep learning-based traffic sign recognition system that can automatically identify and classify traffic signs from images.
+The system uses OpenCV for image preprocessing and a Convolutional Neural Network (CNN) implemented using TensorFlow/Keras to classify traffic signs into 43 different categories from the GTSRB dataset.

 🎯 **Objectives**

 The main objectives of this project are: